Savengrr/Pet-Love/README.md

 There will also be limited times where the site will implement certain concepts from class teachings, this file will mention them below when they apply.

- -Using concepts of deferreds and promises within java in (Update with file).
+  - Using concepts of deferreds and promises within java in (Update with file).